2014 AFM Conference Series

 VOD could soon be the primary source of revenue for independent filmmakers.
 Many see a future where all films are available worldwide and every film finds its audience.
 Leading aggregators and distributors come together to separate fact from fiction - exploring who is making money, how they are doing it and what the future holds.

 Alex Fragen, Global Distribution Strategist, UTA

 - Second Session - DIY Distribution: Finding Your Film's Audience and Digital Niche

 What every producer needs to know before bypassing distributors and aggregators.
 Platforms and filmmakers take the audience through the range of options and reveal how to find and select the distribution channel that will deliver the most enthusiastic audience for every film.

-Russell Schwartz, President, Marketing, Relativity Media
+Russell Schwartz, President, Domestic Marketing, Relativity Europa Distribution

 The AFM Conference Series will be held at the Fairmont Miramar Hotel, 101 Wilshire Blvd, Santa Monica.